Guemes Mountain Trail

 Trail Condition: Trail is in good condition at this time.

 Difficulty: Moderate.
 The trail is a gradual climb with switchbacks in some areas of a steep grade.

 Use: Day hiking

 Restrictions: No Picking Flowers, Horses, Bikes, Fires, Hunting, Camping or Collecting of other natural objects.

 Dogs: Must be leashed and on the trail at all times.
-Owner must pick up after their dogs at all times.
+The owner must pick up after their dogs at all times.

 Parking: Parking area is small and is alongside S. Shore Road.
 There is also a bike rack for parking and locking your bike up.